 Rotorua is the largest geothermal area in New Zealand and one of the best places to visit on the north island.
 You will find there countless hot springs, lakes, geysers and geothermal features.
-It's not only a volcanic area but also a center of outdoor activities and adrenaline of New Zealand's North Island.
+It’s not only a volcanic area but also a center of outdoor activities and adrenaline of New Zealand’s North Island.
 You can even learn a lot about Maori culture while visiting one of the living Maori villages among the thermal springs.
-There are many cool things to do, so let's have a look at them.
+There are many cool things to do, so let’s have a look at them.

 If you only have a day or two to visit Rotorua, we highly recommend visiting the Wai-o-tapu thermal area, the Maori village of Whakarewarewa, and rafting on the Kaituna River which is a great adventure.